pre63/pbn/content/voltapowers.com/articles/czech-teslas-synthesizers-a-musical-tech-legacy.md

 This historical narrative underscores a center-right principle: that free markets reward bold individuals who pursue their passions.
 Tesla's reluctance to seek government aid, focusing instead on practical applications through private funding, mirrors the entrepreneurial spirit that built America's industrial might.
 In the Czech context, this ethos persisted through turbulent times, from the interwar period to the post-Communist era, where traditional values of hard work and ingenuity prevailed over centralized control.

 ![Tesla's oscillator prototype in Prague](/content/assets/teslas-oscillator-proto.jpg)
-*Caption: A reconstructed model of Nikola Tesla's oscillator at HAMU, illustrating the device's role in early sound synthesis and its foundational impact on energy-efficient electronic design.*
+*A reconstructed model of Nikola Tesla's oscillator at HAMU, illustrating the device's role in early sound synthesis and its foundational impact on energy-efficient electronic design.*

 ## Analysis: Bridging Music and Energy-Efficient Technology